sunknudsen/privacy-guides/how-to-backup-and-encrypt-data-privately-and-securely-using-rsync-and-veracrypt-on-macos/README.md

 ### Step 2: install [GnuPG](https://gnupg.org/)

-Follow steps from [How to encrypt, sign and decrypt messages using PGP on macOS (adding privacy to email)](../how-to-encrypt-sign-and-decrypt-messages-using-pgp-on-macos-adding-privacy-to-email) guide.
+Follow steps 1 to 3 from [How to encrypt, sign and decrypt messages using PGP on macOS (adding privacy to email)](../how-to-encrypt-sign-and-decrypt-messages-using-pgp-on-macos-adding-privacy-to-email) guide.

 ### Step 3: import VeraCrypt’s public key